 In Durham, NC, participants will eat with other members of the program two evenings each week during reflection sessions and outings.
 Program leaders will provide one meal a week; students are responsible for all other meals, using their DukeEngage stipend funds.
 Participants will have an opportunity to buy food and prepare meals in their apartments or to eat at nearby restaurants, again using stipend funds.
 In Durham, England, most of the breakfast meals will be available within Collingwood College on the campus of Durham University.
 Hot and cold breakfast options will be offered.
 Tea and coffee facilities are available in the rooms, as well as drinkable water.
 Participants will be responsible for their own lunch, dinners, and weekend meals using stipend funds.

-Transportation: In Durham, NC, the program arranges daily transportation, Monday through Friday, for students without cars who are unable to use the Bull City Connector to get to and from their work sites.
-The program also provides transportation for all students on weekend group enrichment trips.
+Transportation: In Durham, NC, the program arranges daily van transportation, Monday through Friday, for students without cars who are unable to use the Bull City Connector/DATA bus to get to and from their work sites.
+The program also provides van transportation for all students on weekend group enrichment trips.
 All students may use campus buses for personal use as well.
-Participants will travel together as a group, along with the site coordinator, from Durham, NC, to Durham, England.
-Flights will likely be routed through Newcastle.
-In Durham, England, participants will be given a bus pass in order to use local public transportation but most of the sites are within walking distance.
+Participants will travel together as a group from Durham, NC, to Durham, England.
+In Durham, England, participants will be given a bus pass in order to use local public transportation, though most of the sites are within walking distance.
 At the end of the program, participants will depart from Durham, England, traveling to their home destinations using stipend funds to cover transportation to and from the airport.

-Communication: In Durham, NC, internet access is available via Duke’s campus network.
-Cell phone coverage is moderate to good depending upon your location in the city and service provider.
-Upon acceptance into the DukeEngage-Durham program, staff will develop a group Duke email list, and participants will receive reminders, announcements and updates on program activities in the spring and summer.
-Participants will also receive reflection prompts/questions during the summer via email each weekend before the upcoming week’s reflection sessions take place.
-In Durham, England, each student team (those placed at the same site) and staff member will be provided a mobile phone upon arrival for work-related issues.
-A complete contact list will be provided upon arrival.
+Communication: In Durham, NC, we assume all students will have a personal cell phone for program-related and emergency communication.
+In Durham, England, each student team (those placed at the same site) will be provided with a basic local cell phone for program-related and emergency communication.
 Wireless internet is available in the communal areas of the college, including the computer lab located in the building.
 Students will be issued a Durham University identification card that will allow access to the university library where they can use the computers and other library related items during free time.

 Opportunities for Reflection: Regular, weekly reflection sessions will be led mostly by the program’s site coordinator.
 Periodically, students will take the lead.
 Reflection activities include readings on approaches to community service and their outcomes, TED talks related to civic engagement, making connections between the various service placements and their work, etc. All participants are expected to attend group meetings and to participate fully.
 All participants are expected to respond to weekly reflection prompts as well as contribute to the program blog.
 A final program calendar will be given to all participants during the pre‐program orientation.

-Other Opportunities: Some past group outings in Durham, NC, have included Durham Bulls baseball games, historic walking tours, the Festival for the Eno, kayaking on the Eno, and the Hayti Heritage Center’s Juneteenth celebration.
+Other Opportunities: Some past cultural enrichment activities in Durham, NC, have included Durham Bulls baseball games, historic walking tours, the Festival for the Eno, kayaking on the Eno, and the Hayti Heritage Center’s Juneteenth celebration.
 Participants will have free time to pursue social activities and down time during those evenings and weekends when there is no scheduled programming for the group.
 In a late spring orientation session, participants will receive a calendar of program events.
 As is the case for all DukeEngage programs, participants may not enroll in or audit summer school courses or private preparatory classes for graduate/professional admissions tests, or be employed during the program.
 There are volunteer commitments most days in Durham, England.
-There will be one free weekend (Saturday and Sunday) for participants to pursue personal interests within County Durham specifically, and another free weekend to use as they please.
-Ocean swimming will not be allowed in any DukeEngage program.
+There will be one free weekend (Saturday and Sunday) for participants to pursue personal interests within County Durham, and another free weekend to use as they please.
+Open water swimming is not a sponsored activity in any DukeEngage program.

 - Durham County: A History of Durham County, North Carolina, Edition 2 by Jean Bradley Anderson

-- “Sight and Sound,” October 2009 edition of King Coal in British film (“Going Underground”)
+- “Sight and Sound,” October, 2009 edition on King Coal in British film (“Going Underground”)